 Access is either rappel from Needles Overlook or somewhere else along the rim, via 4WD road over Hurrah Pass at the south end of the Kane creek area, or (easiest) by easy dirt road north from Indian Creek; take the road past Hamburger Rock camping area (just past the Six-shooters), and head north.
 Bring lots of supplies.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lockhart Basin:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lockhart Basin:

 Featured Route For Lockhart Basin

 Regular Route 5.7 5a 15 V+ 13 MVS 4b